HOW DOES A PIANO ACTION WORK?

 FEATURES OF THE MILLENNIUM III ABS-CARBON ACTION

-In the beginning was the conventional wooden piano action—and it was good.
-The 1980s brought the second generation, the Kawai ABS Action—and it was much better.
-Now you can experience the third evolution of piano touch: The Revolutionary Millennium III Action with Carbon Fiber.
+In the beginning was the conventional wooden piano action.
+It evolved through three generations – and it was good.
+The 1980s brought the fourth generation of the piano action, the Kawai Ultra-Responsive ABS Action – and it was much better.

 ABS-Carbon Action Parts